jackdobinson/aopp_obs_toolchain/USAGE.md

 Assume `x` is stored as a 2 dimensional array.

-In the FORTRAN convention, the matrix is stored in memory as {a e i b f j c g k d h l}, i.e. the COLUMNS vary the fastest
+In the FORTRAN convention, the matrix is stored in memory as {a e i b f j c g k d h l}, i.e., the COLUMNS vary the fastest

 |offset from start | 0| 1| 2| 3| 4| 5| 6| 7| 8| 9|10|11|
 |------------------|--|--|--|--|--|--|--|--|--|--|--|--|